AustinCodingAcademy/advanced-syllabus/ReadMe.md

 ## <a name="day14"></a> Day 15.
 Database with Mongo DB

-- :paperclip: __Topics__: How do you store information on your server.
+- :paperclip: __Topics__: Why do we use databases.
 Which database should we use?
 Let's install a database.
 - :file_folder: __Notes__:
     + [Notes](https://gist.github.com/jw56578/7c6c59a55b9a4a1744c4bba2103a3a11)
     + [MongoDB](https://docs.google.com/presentation/d/1ZE9h-6OSI1s05435k_Y20YhIH7FHt8vA2T8UwC8K8Ec/edit) (slides)